 Social media copywriting involves creating posts with targeted messages that speak directly to your audience.
 Each post, however, will need tailoring to the specific social media platform and its standards.

 Compelling copy that breaks something technical down into understandable steps, such as how-to articles for product set-up or use, is technical copywriting.
 While helpful, it is also encouraging to the reader to take action and make a purchase.

-SEO copywriting incorporates specific tactics, such as inclusion of the most relevant keywords or title tags, with a dual purpose of persuading readers to take action and increasing search engine rankings.
+SEO copywriting incorporates specific tactics, such as the inclusion of the most relevant keywords or title tags, with the dual purpose of persuading readers to take action and increasing search engine rankings.

 How to Get Copywriting Experience

 To gain experience and start building your career in copywriting, the best thing you can do is start networking.

 Begin with any family or acquaintances who have a business and need copywriting services.
 Tell them what you can do and offer to write for free initially.
 Not only will this provide experience, but it will give you something to put in your portfolio to show potential customers going forward.

 Next, advance your networking, such as on LinkedIn.
 Re-connect with old employers and co-workers wherever they are now, and let them know you now offer copywriting services.

 Find local events to attend where you can meet entrepreneurs and businesses in your area and introduce your services.
 You can also reach out to local businesses directly.
 Leave a card, send a follow-up email, and check in every now and then without being bothersome.

 Another strategy is to find a mentor to learn from and write for, at least initially.
 Learn all you can from them and apply that to your own practice.